 Do you have the necessary space, and does your local zoning ordinance allow for the construction of facilities to house a bird?

-Captive raptors must be provided with facilities that protect them at all times from cats, dogs and other predators, including humans, as well as climatic extremes of heat, cold, wind and precipitation.
+Captive raptors must be provided with facilities that protect them from cats, dogs, and other predators, including humans, as well as climatic extremes of heat, cold, wind, and precipitation.
 They must be provided with a secure weathering area where they may be kept outdoors in good weather throughout the year, and have an opportunity to bathe.
-They must have sheltered perch at night and in times of inclement weather, where they can remain dry and protected from the wind.
+They must have a sheltered perch at night and, in times of inclement weather, where they can remain dry and protected from the wind.

-Can you procure and afford the expense of food, equipment and house required to adequately care for a raptor?
+Can you procure and afford the expense of food, equipment, and housing required to adequately care for a raptor?

 Natural food is essential to the good health of the birds, and the importance of a balanced, whole-animal diet of small mammals and birds cannot be overstressed.
-In addition, lumber, metal and fencing - and the necessary tools to work with these materials - are required to construct facilities for the birds.
-Finally, raw materials, such as leather, are required to make jesses and hoods, and other equipment, like perches, leases, bells, scales, gloves and hunting clothing, must be purchased or made.
+In addition, lumber, metal, and fencing - and the necessary tools to work with these materials - are required to construct housing facilities.
+Finally, raw materials, such as leather, are required to make jesses and hoods, and other equipment, like perches, leashes, bells, scales, gloves, and hunting clothing, must be purchased or made.

 Do you have legal access to a large enough parcel of land(s) that allow you to train and hunt a raptor?